opendatahub-io/odh-manifests/superset/README.md

 ```

 By default the user and password to the Superset portal is admin/admin.
 You can change the password by changing the value of the `SUPERSET_ADMIN_PASSWORD`.
 To launch the portal, go to the routes in the namespace you installed Open Data Hub and click on the route with `superset` name.

+### Superset Database Initialization

+Prior to running, Superset's database must be initialized.
+This is handled via the `superset-db-init` Kubernetes
+job.
+Upon deployment, this job will be created and run once.
+There will likely be a brief period of time that
+the Superset container will fail before the initialization completes.
+Once this is done, the Superset pod should
+start running without intervention.